bitPogo/kmock/docs/src/howto/setup.md

     spiesOnly = true
 }
 ```
+!!!note
+    `spiesOnly` will trigger that all Mocks can are spied on like `spyAll`.

 ### Enable Interface References
 In order to be able to utilize interfaces for the `kmock` or `kspy` factory you can enable this via `allowInterfaces`: